yashkhetade/MasterProductivity2026-/IMPRulesNew2026.md

 ## Modal + have + v3

 1) will / shall can be used with first and second and third person also

-2) Interrogative me shall ka use i and we can sath hoga
+2) Interrogative  (?) me shall ka use i and we can sath hoga

 3) Normal sentence me shall kisi ke b sath karo use

-4)
+4) Should is used for advice and also for conditional sentences